×

 Q1: Why Does Spotify Web Player Stop Playing After 10 Seconds?

-Tips: If you feel that the process of using Spotify Web Player always has such annoying problems, you can consider switching to a more stable and more powerful software, such as TuneFab Spotify Music Converter, to bring you a better experience without worries.
+Tips: If the troubleshooting process is tedious, consider switching to a more stable and more powerful software, such as TuneFab Spotify Music Converter, to bring you a better offline experience without worries.

 Q2: Why Is Spotify Web Player Randomly Pausing?

-If you encounter a similar problem, you can first check if your account is logged in on another device.
-If yes, log out.
+If Spotify Web Player keeps pausing, it is often because your account is active on multiple devices or your system is overloaded.
+In this case, you can first sign out of your Spotify account everywhere and re-login only on your current browser.
 You can then close any app or Web page on your computer other than Spotify Web Player to keep it running smoothly.
 If the problem is still not resolved, you can visit Spotify's Official Support Center for more help.

 Conclusion